Chapter 71 – More Attempts at Education Reform

 One hope, I thought, would be my involvement with the new university in Akita (Kokusai Kyoyo Daigaku) I mentioned earlier.

 It promised a new approach to education.
-It would also be developing a strong network of foreign relationships.
+Through its obligatory one year study abroad system it would be developing a strong network of foreign relationships.

-In particular I had hoped from the start to get involved with the language teaching efforts there.
+In particular I had hoped to get involved with its language teaching efforts.

 Maybe that would be an area where I really could do something useful, since we were attracting good students, many keen to master languages, and not just English.